Six big retirement mistakes – what I’m doing about them

 Jason wrote: “Many investors have the same asset allocation across all their accounts.
 This may not be the best approach.”

 I would agree.
-I consider my accounts as one big portfolio, so I try to be tax efficient where possible.
+I consider my accounts as one big portfolio, so I try to be tax efficient where possible after ensuring our income goals are met.
+That’s priority #1.

 Jason also asked: “Would you rather the larger account be your tax-deferred RRSP account, where your withdrawals are 100 per cent taxable to you, or would you prefer that growth in your more tax-efficient accounts?”